 One interesting thing to note is that asparagus has a very high respiration rate, compared to other vegetables.
 The respiration rate is a metabolic activity that continues after a vegetable is picked.
-It's the breakdown of starches and sugars and this results in releasing carbon dioxide.
-The respiration rate of asparagus is five time higher than potatoes and onions, three times higher than tomatoes and lettuce, and twice as high as avocados and cauliflower.
-The key with asparagus is to eat it as fresh as you can.
-If you can get it at your farmers market, freshly picked, that's best.
+It’s the breakdown of starches and sugars and this results in releasing carbon dioxide.
+The respiration rate of asparagus is five-time higher than potatoes and onions, three times higher than tomatoes and lettuce, and twice as high as avocados and cauliflower.
+The key to asparagus is to eat it as fresh as you can.
+If you can get it at your farmers market, freshly picked, that’s best.
 Take it home and prepare it right away, or at least within 48 hours.

-Asparagus is very high in vitamins K, C, A and B, as well as folate.
+Asparagus is very high in vitamins K, C, A, and B, as well as folate.
 It has been shown to help regulate blood sugar and help with heart health due to the high levels of vitamin B. Also, since it has a strong anti-inflammatory antioxidant nutrient composition, it has been shown to have anti-cancer benefits.
-I can't even begin to list all of the benefits of asparagus.
-It's truly one of those awesome, miracle veggies.
+I can’t even begin to list all of the benefits of asparagus.
+It’s truly one of those awesome, miracle veggies.

 Simple Garlicky Asparagus Spears

-- 1 large bunch of asparagus, washed, snapped and cut in half
+- 1 large bunch of asparagus, washed, snapped, and cut in half

 - 1 teaspoon to 1 tablespoon chopped garlic

 - Lime or lemon for squeezing over spears before serving

 - Melt the oil or butter in a large skillet and add the garlic and stir it into the oil.